Back2-Couple Dances

 A2:Side left with neighbour.
 Men move round the outside to each other's place.

-B1:Back-to-back partner.
-Give right hand to partner: three changes of a circular hey.
+B1:Partner back-to-back.
+Give right hand to partner: three changes with hands.

-B2:Left shoulder back-to-back neighbour.
-Give left hand to neighbour: Three changes of a circular hey.
+B2:Neighbour left shoulder back-to-back.
+Give left hand to neighbour: Three changes.

 Third Figure: